-Recently, Nguyen et al. \cite{Nguyen2019} proposed the use of capsule networks for detecting manipulated images and videos.
-The capsule network was initially proposed to address limitations of CNNs when applied to inverse graphics tasks, which aim to find physical processes used to produce images of the world \cite{Hinton2011}.
+Nguyen et al. \cite{Nguyen2019} proposed the use of capsule networks for detecting manipulated images and videos.
+The capsule network was initially introduced to address limitations of CNNs when applied to inverse graphics tasks, which aim to find physical processes used to produce images of the world \cite{Hinton2011}.
 The recent development of capsule network based on dynamic routing algorithm \cite{Sabour2017} demonstrates its ability to describe the hierarchical pose relationships between object parts.
-This development is employed as a component in a pipeline for detecting fabricated images and videos as illustrated in Fig. \ref{fig5}.
+This development is employed as a component in a pipeline for detecting fabricated images and videos as demonstrated in Fig. \ref{fig5}.
 A dynamic routing algorithm is deployed to route the outputs of the three capsules to the output capsules through a number of iterations to separate between fake and real images.
-The method is evaluated through four data sets covering a wide range of forged image and video attacks.
-They include the well-known Idiap Research Institute replay-attack data set \cite{Chingovska2012}, the deepfake face swapping data set created by Afchar et al. \cite{Afchar2018}, the facial reenactment FaceForensics data set \cite{Rossler2018}, produced by the Face2Face method \cite{Thies2016}, and the fully computer-generated image data set generated by Rahmouni et al. \cite{Rahmouni2017}.
-The proposed method yields the best performance compared to its competing methods in all of these data sets.
+The method is evaluated through four datasets covering a wide range of forged image and video attacks.
+They include the well-known Idiap Research Institute replay-attack dataset \cite{Chingovska2012}, the deepfake face swapping dataset created by Afchar et al. \cite{Afchar2018}, the facial reenactment FaceForensics dataset \cite{Rossler2018}, produced by the Face2Face method \cite{Thies2016}, and the fully computer-generated image dataset generated by Rahmouni et al. \cite{Rahmouni2017}.
+The proposed method yields the best performance compared to its competing methods in all of these datasets.
 This shows the potential of the capsule network in building a general detection system that can work effectively for various forged image and video attacks.